-Why Branding Is More than Just a Logo (+ What You Need for Your Blog & Business Aside From Logo Design)
+Why Branding is More than Just a Logo (+ What You Need for Your Blog & Business Aside from Logo Design)

 I wrote a blog post about Branding vs brand identity.
 What is a difference between brand, identity and logo design in which I talked about the differences between branding and brand identity, but this time, I wanted to focus just on the logo design, so why you need more than just a logo to build a profitable business?
-I can’t remember how many times I was asked “why do I need brand design?”, “Isn’t logo a brand?”, “I only need logo” and so on.
+I can’t remember how many times I was asked “why do I need brand design?”, “Isn’t logo a brand?”, “I only need a logo” and so on.

 The simple answer to questions like that is:

 Branding/Brand is NOT a logo.
 The logo is just a graphic symbol of your brand and business.
 So let’s break down the 4 reasons:

 WHY BRANDING IS MORE THAN JUST A LOGO:

 1. YOUR BLOG & BUSINESS STARTS WITH A LOGO, BUT IT’S A JUST TIP OF AN ICEBERG

 Branding/brand is an experience, it contains your business’s values, mission and goals.
 The visual side of branding, (so brand identity/brand design and logo) helps you convey all of the non-visual components, so your customers can understand your vision and see how you can help them.